KseniaShkaruta/DiamondHands/analyses/readme.md

 * wsb_ticker_tagging.ipynb
     - This notebook tags the Reddit data with what stocks are mentioned in the text.
 * cross_correlation_analysis.ipynb
-    - This notebook explores the data to find any correlational and causational relationships between Reddit sentiment and sock data.
+    - This notebook explores the data to find any correlation and causal relationships between Reddit sentiment and sock data.
 First, data is prepared for the analysis and calculations .
-Next data is visalized in graphs to spot any obvious patterns.
+Next data is visualized in graphs to spot any obvious patterns.
 Next, correlation metrics are created for different data series combinations.
-Finally, Spearman and cross-correlations are calcualted
+Finally, Spearman and cross-correlations are calculated